 The Space City Pinball League (SCPL) rules provide a format for running a friendly league competition for pinball players of all skill levels.
 These rules are designed for leagues of any number of players, playing on five machines at a single location.
 Competition is designed to be exciting down to the last ball of every game, and playoff spots are often not decided until the final ball has drained.
 The nature of the SCPL league system allows players of all skill levels to play in a single league which is fun and competitive for everyone.

-The schedule currently consists of an 8 week schedule and one playoff date.
+The schedule currently consists of a 7-week schedule and one playoff date.
 Please refer to the calendar for upcoming meets.
 During each meet, players will be placed in groups and play multiplayer games.
 Players will earn points based on their finishing position on each game (i.e., 1st, 2nd, 3rd, 4th).
 Points accumulated throughout the season will determine qualification/seeding in the playoffs.
-A players 6 best week scores will determine their seeding.
+A player’s 5 best week scores will determine their seeding.
 Only players that compete in 4 regular season meets will be eligible to play in the playoffs.

 1.1 League Officials

-In these rules, SLO stands for Senior League Official.
+In these rules, TD stands for Tournament Director, a SCP League Official.
 For situations requiring an immediate decision or rule interpretation, this refers to the highest-ranking league official present who is not directly affected by the decision.
 In particular, rulings of malfunctions or interference should be deferred to an uninvolved official.
 In other cases, it refers to any appropriate league officer.

-Additionally, the SLO of a league may choose to override specific rules in this guide if he/she deems that such modifications are beneficial for that particular league.
+Additionally, the TD of a league may choose to override specific rules in this guide if he/she deems that such modifications are beneficial for that particular league.

 League officials will perform all league tasks such as scheduling, collecting dues, communications to league members, making rule changes and scorekeeping.